survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 Even after this change the source contains some references still.
 This is a [bug in react-hot-loader](https://github.com/gaearon/react-hot-loader/issues/471) as it has been built so that it loses information that's valuable for a bundler.

 It is possible to work around the issue by implementing a module chooser pattern as described in the *Setting Environment Variables* chapter.
 The idea is that `AppContainer` provided by *react-hot-loader* would be mocked with a dummy implementation during production usage.
-This is what *react-hot-loader* should so itself.

 T> The aforementioned `env` technique can be used to apply Babel presets and plugins per environment.
 You could enable additional checks and logging during development this way.
 See the *Processing with Babel* chapter for more information.